aston89/UNlossifier-lossy-audio-reconstructor/README.md

 ---

+## 3b.
+Extended Capability: Sound Signature Simulation
+Beyond restoration, UNlossifier can learn *audio domain transformations* when trained on structured pairs.
+When the dataset is inverted or reinterpreted (e.g. vinyl-clean vs digital-clean, analog chain emulation, codec style mapping), the model shifts from reconstruction to **audio style transfer**.

+This enables:
+- Vinyl / tape coloration simulation
+- Console / mixer signature emulation
+- Lo-fi / vintage texture generation
+- Codec-style transformation modeling

+In this mode, UNlossifier behaves less like a repair tool and more like a **learned audio transformation engine**, capturing statistical characteristics of a target sound domain.

+---

 ## 4. Audio Restoration Philosophy
 UNlossifier is not a traditional restoration tool.
 It is based on a simple but important premise: